a statement

 BIO

-Lindsay Iliff received her BFA in sculpture from Boston University's School of Fine Arts in 1976.
+Lindsay Iliff received her BFA in Sculpture from Boston University's School of Fine Arts in 1976.
+There she created life-size figures out of metal-and-wood armatures and clay.

-While living in NYC in the late seventies and early eighties, she attended classes at the Feminist Art Institute and there served as prop assistant to Carolee Shneemann in her performance, Swing.
-During this time, Iliff was deeply impressed by the performances of Merce Cunningham Dance Company and Laurie Anderson.
+Living in NYC in the late seventies and early eighties, she attended classes at the newly founded Feminist Art Institute and served as prop assistant to Carolee Shneemann in her performance, Swing.

-In 2015, Lindsay's paintings were included in a group show at Highlands University, Las Vegas, New Mexico.
-Also in 2015, two digital prints were part of the New Mexico Art League's exhibition, Biologique, in Albuquerque.
-Iliff's sculptures were included, in 2018, in group exhibitions at City of Mud and Keep Contemporary galleries in Santa Fe.
+Her paintings have been shown at Highlands University, Las Vegas, NM, digital prints at the NM Art League's exhibit, "Biologique," in Albuquerque, and, in 2018, her cardboard sculpture was included in group shows at City of Mud and Keep Contemporary in Santa Fe, NM.